-The student stopped attending after the 75% point of the semester and has failed due to nonattendance.
 The student's consecutive absences total 20% in a curriculum course and has failed due to non-attendance.
 Quality Points = 0 per semester hour

 Grade = WU

 The student's consecutive absences total 20% in a pre-curricular course and is unsatisfactory due to non-attendance.
 Quality Points = 0 per semester hour